7targets/7targets-docs/_posts/2021-04-30-how-to-add-details-to-assistant.md

 ## Step 8

-You can assign the default schedule to the assistant.
-Click on the drop-down arrow and select the desired schedule.
-If you assign leads to the assistant and do not mention which schedule to use, the assistant will use this default schedule to email the leads.
+You can assign the default sequence to the assistant.
+Click on the drop-down arrow and select the desired sequence.
+If you assign leads to the assistant and do not mention which sequence to use, the assistant will use this default sequence to email the leads.

 ![image](../../images/details-of-assistant-8.png)

-You can even create your own schedule.
-Follow the steps under [how to make your own schedule](../how-to-make-your-own-schedule/).
+You can even create your own sequence.
+Follow the steps under [how to make your own sequence](../how-to-make-your-own-schedule/).

 ## Step 9